Oneness (film): Post-production

-The trailer of the film was launched on 18 April 2022 in Imphal.

 The Central Board of Film Certification granted the film a U/A certificate on 26 September 2024 at Guwahati.

 Release and film festivals

 Oneness was officially selected at the KASHISH Pride Film Festival 2024, and made its world premiere on 17 May 2024 at Cinepolis, Mumbai.

 The film was also officially selected as the lone entry from Northeast India for the 14th Bangalore Queer Film Festival, 2024, where it made its Bangalore premiere on August 24, 2024.
 Oneness is the first Meitei-language film to be shown at the festival.

 Oneness premiered theatrically on December 15, 2024, at Manipur State Film Development Society (MSFDS) in Imphal and the film later had an extended run at Tanthapolis and KUMECS Cinema.

 At the 2nd Eikhoigi Imphal International Film Festival 2025, Oneness got official selection under the Manipur Matinee section.
 Oneness also received an official selection at the 2nd North East India Film Festival, Manipur 2025, in the Competition Section.

 The film was nominated in four major categories at the Prag Cine Awards 2025: Best Film Northeast, Best Director Northeast (Priyakanta Laishram), Best Actor Male Northeast (Priyakanta Laishram), and Best Actor Female Northeast (Maya Choudhury).
 Out of this, Priyakanta Laishram won the Best Director Northeast Award.

 The film was a finalist in the Competition section of the Aravali International Film Festival 2025, which was held at Alliance Française de Delhi, and was nominated for Best Cinematography.

 At the 17th Manipur State Film Awards 2025 given by the Government of Manipur and Manipur State Film Development Society, the film won the Special Jury Award (Feature Film) for Laishram and producer Roushil Singla and a Best Supporting Actor - Female award for Maya Choudhury, marking her first ever award in a 28-year career.

+At the 7th Sangai Film Festival 2025 in Manipur, the film was officially selected for screening.

+Priyakanta Laishram won the Best Film Editor award at the 8th Sailadhar Baruah Film Awards 2025 for the film.